Norvel Lee: Personal life

-On June 22, 1951 Norvel married Leslie Ellen Jackson of Leesburg, Virginia.
+On June 22, 1951, Norvel married Leslie Ellen Jackson of Leesburg, Virginia.
 They had two daughters, Deborah Louise in 1954 and Denise Kay in 1955.
 His professional career began as a teacher and a counselor for the Department of Justice, Bureau of Prisons, and expanded to various administrative and managerial positions, including Director of Education for the D.C.
 Youth Center, D.C.
 Department of Corrections; Director of Training, D.C.
 Department of Public Welfare - Title V Training Program; Deputy Project Director, The Institute of Computer Technology; Director of Counseling Education, The Federal City College; Coordinator of Adult and Community Education, Baltimore City Department of Education where he served as Chairman of the Mayor's Manpower Advisory Council, Assistant Superintendent of Personnel, Assistant Superintendent of Adult and Community Education, and Coordinator; Manpower Skills Center.
 In addition, Lee was Director of Equal Employment Opportunity, Federal Emergency Management Agency; and Radiological Protection Officer and Emergency Operations Officer for the D.C.
 Office of Emergency Preparedness.

 Later years and death

 In 1991, Norvel retired after 36 years of government service.
 Throughout his years he was involved in various activities and received many professional and civic honors which included: President, Lamond Riggs Citizens Association; President, Parents Preschool Council of the District of Columbia; President, National Capital Child Day Care Association; Region II Vice President, American Society of Professional Emergency Planners; Vice President, National Skills Center Directors Association; President, Diplomat Cab Association; and a member of the American Society of Public Administrators.
 He was listed in "Who's Who Among Black Americans".

-On August 19, 1992, he died from pancreatic cancer at the Bethesda Naval Medical Center in Maryland.
+On August 19, 1992, he died from pancreatic cancer at the Bethesda Naval Medical Center in Maryland surrounded by his two daughters, four grandchildren, and a host of friends and family.

+Posthumous recognition

+On February 24, 2022, the Virginia General Assembly unanimously designated a portion of Route 220 in Botetourt County as the Norvel LaFallette Ray Lee Memorial Highway in Lee's honor.
+On September 17, 2022, a historical marker was unveiled along the highway near Lee's childhood home recognizing his contributions as a military officer, civil rights pioneer, boxer, and educator.